Search

 2010 Oliver Dignal

 The Frankfurter Verein für Künstlerhilfe e.V. has been supporting young artists in the Rhine Main region for more than 25 years.
 The association grants one-year scholarships to talented artists after completion of their studies, an important transitional phase in their career.
-The Deutsche Börse Photography Foundation helps fund the scholarships.
+We help fund the scholarships.
 In addition, the Art Collection’s curator is a member of the board of trustees responsible for nominating and selecting the artists to be funded.
-The Foundation also provides continued support to young photographers who were granted the scholarships, for example by presenting their works to the public in special exhibitions at the company’s headquarters The Cube in Eschborn.
+We also provide continued support to young photographers who were granted the scholarships, for example by presenting their works to the public in special exhibitions at the company’s headquarters The Cube in Eschborn.